Description

 - Query: Use JQL (Jira Query Language) to fetch filtered issues.

-Use Case Example: A QA team member submits a bug via a form, triggering a workflow that automatically creates a Jira issue under a QA-Bugs
+Use Case Example: A QA team member submits a bug via a form, triggering a workflow that automatically creates a Jira issue under a QA-Bugs project with all the captured details, assigns it to a developer, and adds a label auto-generated.

-Type | Description |
+| Type | Description |

-Data | Required for Create Many .
+| Data | Required for Create Many.
 Optional or not applicable for other operations. |

 Output

-Type | Description |
+| Type | Description |

-Data | Output contains details of the issue(s) affected by the selected operation, returned as JSON. |
+| Data | Output contains details of the issue(s) affected by the selected operation, returned as JSON. |

 Example fields:

-– Unique issue key (e.g., PROJ-123
+- key– Unique issue key (e.g.,- PROJ-123)

-– Internal issue ID
+- id– Internal issue ID

-– Issue summary
+- fields.summary– Issue summary

-– Assigned user
+- fields.assignee– Assigned user

-– Current issue status
+- fields.status– Current issue status

 Configuration Fields